Scaling Qubit Readout with Hardware Efficient Machine Learning Architectures: Scaling High-Fidelity Readout

 \subsection{Single-shot qubit readout fidelity}

-Industrial and academic efforts to improve qubit-readout fidelities can be divided into two broad categories: (a) improving the readout accuracy per measurement (single-shot) and (b) statistical error mitigation over an ensemble of measurement results.
+Efforts to improve qubit-readout fidelities can be divided into two broad categories: (a) statistical error mitigation over an ensemble of measurement results, and (b) improving the readout accuracy per measurement (single-shot).
 Statistical error mitigation uses a trained error profile to reduce errors in the probability distribution of the measurement (obtained after running the same experiment for many shots).
 Measurement error mitigation~\cite{Bravyi2021, ibm_rem} is an example of such an approach, along with an alternative where neural networks are used to learn the error profile~\cite{Kim2022}.

 Methods to improve single-shot readout accuracy are beneficial for both near-term and long-term applications.
 Active error mitigation methods that use ancillary qubits for mitigating error via redundancy~\cite{Alexandrou2021, Funcke2022, Hicks2022} and methods that optimize the readout pipeline, such as deep learning assisted readout~\cite{Lienhard2022} are ways to improve the single-shot qubit readout accuracy.
 Since any improvements to the readout pipeline that result in better readout fidelity automatically benefit active readout error mitigation, we limit our discussion to techniques such as the Feed Forward Neural Network (FNN) discriminator presented by Lienhard et al.~\cite{Lienhard2022} that optimize the readout pipeline.